circles-learning-labs/ecto_adapters_dynamodb/README.md

 We only launch one instance of ExAws application (and have not yet investigated running multiple instances).
 This means we can only point to a single amazon Dynamo instance.
 It's currently not possible to run against two different amazon AWS accounts concurrently.
 Hopefully this won't be a problem for most users.

 #### Adapter.Migration
 We support Ecto migration tasks via **create_table** and **alter_table** only.
-The functions, `add`, `remove` and `modify` work with corresponding indexes on the DynamoDB table.
+The functions `add`, `remove` and `modify` work with corresponding *indexes* on the DynamoDB table, rather than columns (as they would in a relational database).
 The adapter will automatically wait and retry requests when encountering DynamoDB errors that have "OK to retry?
 Yes" listed in the DynamoDB docs, according to an exponential backoff schedule.
 Since working with DynamoDB indexes and describing tables includes many options outside of Ecto's scope, for our supported syntax, please see details and examples in the **Ecto.Adapters.DynamoDB.Migration** moduledoc, as well as the configuration options, `:migration_initial_wait`, `:migration_wait_exponent`, `:migration_max_wait`, `:migration_table_capacity`.

 Please note: Ecto migration calls Repo.all on the *schema_migrations* table, which corresponds with a DynamoDB scan.
 To run migrations, add "schema_migrations" (or the alternate name you've configured for it) in the configuration file to the config variable, **:scan_tables**.
 Additionally, note that the creation of the schema-migration records table takes time - if you have not created it yourself already, we recommend running `mix ecto.migrate --step 0`, then confirming the table is up, which will prevent the adapter from attempting to retrieve records from the schema-migrations table before it's ready.

 ### Unimplemented Features
-While the previous section listed limitations that we're unlikely to work around due to philosphical differences between DynamoDB as a key/value store vs an SQL relational database, there are some features that we just haven't implemented yet.
+While the previous section listed limitations that we're unlikely to work around due to philosophical differences between DynamoDB as a key/value store vs an SQL relational database, there are some features that we just haven't implemented yet.
 Feel free to help out if any of these are important to you!

 #### Adapter.Storage
 In the current release, we do not support Adapter.Storage callbacks.

 #### Adapter.Structure
-Look, I have to be honest - I don't even know what this is for.
+To be honest, we don't even know what this is for.
 So it's not going to work :)

 #### Associations & Embeds
 While we've not tested these, without joins it's unlikely they work well (if at all).

 ### So what DOES work?
 Well, basic CRUD really, which is all you should really expect from a key/value store :).